opensafely-core/job-server/TESTING.md

 ## Useful Flows

-`just test-ci` will run the tests as CI does, however as the suite grows this gets slower over time.
+`just test` will run most of the tests and runs quickly to provide a short feedback loop. `just test-ci` will run the tests as CI does, however as the suite grows this gets slower over time.
+One possible workflow is to run `just test` (possibly scoped to particular areas with parameters as below) until you have something you want to open a PR for, then run `just test-ci` to run all the tests and coverage before pushing.

-Below is [very!] non-exhaustive list of useful methods we have found to make running tests easier.
+Some useful `pytest` / `just test*` parameters:

-* `pytest -k <partial test name>`: working on a new view? `pytest -k yourviewname` is a quick way to only run those tests.
+* Passing the name of a test directory, file, class, or function will only run those tests.
+* `-k <partial test name>`: Run the tests matching a partial name.
-* `pytest --lf`: run the tests which failed in the last run, good for iteratively fixing tests.
+* `--lf` / --`last-failed`: run the tests which failed in the last run, good for iteratively fixing tests.
-* `pytest -x`: stop at the first test failure, good for iteratively working through known broken tests.
+* `-x`: stop at the first test failure, good for iteratively working through known broken tests.
+* `--pdb`: Enter the interactive Python debugger immediately after a failure, allowing you to inspect the state at the point of error.
+* `-v / --verbose`: Increase verbosity to see individual test names and results.
+* `--collect-only`: Display the list of all discovered tests without running them.
+Useful for checking test discovery.
+* `--nomigrations`: Set up the test DB directly from models instead of by applying migrations.
+Runs somewhat faster.
+Useful if migrations/models are not relevant to your changes.
+* `--durations=<N>`: Show the slowest N tests and setup/teardown times.
+Useful when trying to speed up the test suite.
+Note that the initial DB setup is included against the first test run per-worker.

 ## Testing Releases